kashmir96/osoappliance/content/directory/appliance-repair-technicians/stay-wired.md

 categories: ["New Zealand"]
 tags: ["Masterton"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/stay-wired.webp
+ image: /img/laundryappliance/192.webp
- alt: 'Logo for Stay Wired the New Zealand from Masterton'
+ alt: 'NewZealand from staywired'
 ---

 # Stay Wired is an Appliance Repair Technician Company operating in Masterton, New Zealand.